OpenBW/BWAPI4J/README.md

 | openbw | OpenBW | Windows | OpenBWAPI4JBridge.dll |
 | openbw | OpenBW | Linux | libOpenBWAPI4JBridge.so |

 *Note: Binaries have been removed from this repository and will be shipped with official releases.
-If one of the bridges is not working for you, please try compiling it yourself with the steps below or submit a GitHub Issue.*
+If one of the bridges is not working for you, please try compiling it yourself with the steps below or submit a GitHub Issue.
+We also have an AppVeyor download link at the top of this readme for the Vanilla BW Windows bridge + BWAPI4J library.*

 ### Prerequisites